MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/transition-to-support-team.md

 ms.topic: conceptual
 ---

-# Transition to support - the support team
+# Set up a technical support team for your Dynamics 365 implementation projects

 During the *Implement* phase, you identify the [support model](transition-to-support-models.md) that your Dynamics 365 implementation project will use.
 Multiple operating models exist, and within each model a spectrum of sub-options.
 Therefore, the specific organization structure is influenced by the variant of the model that is chosen.
 In this section, we explore some common patterns for roles and structures.